temach/k8s-training/README.md

       address: ${env:MY_POD_IP}:8888
 ```

-Enable presets in otel config.
+Enable presets in otel config, enable our custom config.
 Note that otel port use hostPort directive, so collector is easier to access from pods on the node (see https://opentelemetry.io/docs/security/config-best-practices/#kubernetes )
 Disable non-otel ports, however note that services are still accessiable from outside the container (containerPort is not a security boundary):
 ```